Back

-Pay them off with accrued interest.
+Pay them off with accrued interest

-Active Wage Garnishment and or Tax Offset.
+Active Wage Garnishment and or Tax Offset

 When you don’t pay your loans and don’t take any action, you will eventually pay them through AWG (at a 22% interest rate).
 Depending on your loan balance, it could take a long time, and they will take 15% of your discretionary income straight from every paycheck you earn and tax return that you file.
 These are both not good options.

-Partial or Total forgiveness.
 There are programs like Teacher loan forgiveness and Public Service Loan Forgiveness that can forgive your loan balance but are not quick and easy like some companies might portray.
 You must follow specific requirements for years in both programs.

 The reality is that the loans will be paid off one way or the other.
 It will come out of your pocket or through a federal program.